-The Fusion Pro has 1 GB of permanent storage.
+The Fusion Pro & Fusion Edge have 1 GB of permanent storage.
 While powered on, the machine will store any and all jobs sent until there is no free memory left.
 This feature allows you to save your most run jobs right at the laser without needing to first print them from the computer.